Ace Combat 7: Skies Unknown: SP Missions

-In the DLC missions, set between an attack on Erusean missile bases and the battle of Farbanti, the LRSSG is assigned to capture the Alicorn, an Erusean submarine aircraft carrier armed with a railgun, and Captain Matias Torres, a mentally-unstable ultranationalist who commands the Alicorn's cult-like crew and specifically despises Trigger.
-After failing to capture them at an Erusean port, and defeating a pair of mercenary pilots who attempt to assassinate Trigger, the LRSSG learns the Alicorn has defected from the Erusean Navy and that Torres plans to attack the Osean capital of Oured with a nuclear artillery shell, intending to kill one million civilians to force an end to the Lighthouse War.
+In the DLC missions, set just before the battle of Farbanti, the LRSSG is assigned to capture the Alicorn, an Erusean submarine aircraft carrier armed with a railgun, and Captain Matias Torres, a mentally-unstable ultranationalist who commands the Alicorn's cult-like crew and specifically despises Trigger.
+After failing to capture them at an Erusean port, and defeating a pair of mercenary pilots who attempt to assassinate Trigger, the LRSSG learns the Alicorn has defected from the Erusean Navy and that Torres plans to attack the Osean capital of Oured with a nuclear artillery shell, alleging his goal of horrifying both sides into forcing an end to the Lighthouse War, though Torres' true intention is to kill one million civilians with a single shot.
 Using sonobuoys and a magnetic anomaly detector to locate the Alicorn, the LRSSG and Osean anti-submarine planes force it to surface and engage it in a protracted battle, eventually destroying the Alicorn and killing Torres.